Kozak15/nQueens/README.md

 # Eight-Queens
-An iterative solution to the 8 queens problem
+An iterative brute force solution to the 8 queens problem